j2store/userguide/show_j2store_content_in_front-end.md

 After you have finished, go to **Components -> SEBLOD 3.x** and in the screen that is delivered, choose **Form & Content Type Manager**.
 It will give you the screen that is shown in the following image:
 ![](seblod-j2s-frontend-1.png)

 As shown in the image, select the **Intro** tab.
 Select **All App Folders** and locate **J2Store_Cart**.
-Add it by clicking on the **<** symbol.
+Add it by clicking on the **'<'** symbol.
 Now, click on the *pencil* symbol to edit the cart options, as shown in the image below:
 ![](seblod-j2s-frontend-2.png)
 You can edit the cart options by changing the text in the field as per your wish, for time being **mainimage|cart**.
 Save the settings.

 Now, go to the front end view of the site.
 You will get the home page as shown below:
 ![](seblod-cat-blog-view-1.png)

 Your home page will display the products in your online store.
-Note that the new menu item, **Categort Blog View** you have created is listed in the main menu list.
+Note that the new menu item, **Category Blog View** you have created is listed in the main menu list.
 Click on that and you will get the view as shown in the below image:
 ![](seblod-cat-blog-view-2.png)